A No-Stress Guide To Grocery Shopping During The Coronavirus Pandemic

 "The food itself is fine," says Dr. Catherine Carpenter, an adjunct professor of medicine, nursing and public health at UCLA's Center for Human Nutrition.

-OK, but what if I touch an apple, or a can of beans, that has the virus on it, and then I touch my face?
+OK, but what if I touch an apple, or a can of beans that has the virus on it?
 Will I get sick?

 First, please stop touching your face, especially when you're out in public.